tienduy-nguyen/blog2/_includes/eof.md

 ## Thank you for reading!

-You can also support me by following me on <a id="follow-on-twitter" href="https://twitter.com/tienduy_nguyen_" target="view_window">Twitter</a>.
+You can support me by following me on <a id="follow-on-twitter" href="https://twitter.com/tienduy_nguyen_" target="view_window">Twitter</a>.

 Feel free to contact me if you have any questions.